Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: SNN Transferability Study

-Likewise, across all ViT models that evaluate adversarial examples created by SNNs the transferability is also low.
-The maximum transferability for this type of pairing occurs between ViT-B-32 (V-B32 in Table~\ref{table:transfer}) and the Transfer SNN ResNet with timestep 10 (S-T10-RN in Table~\ref{table:transfer}) at a low $15.9\%$. \item \textit{Transfer SNNs and CNNs have high transferability, but BP SNNs and CNNs do not} In Figure~\ref{fig:transferabilityVisual} the blue bars represent the transferability between Transfer SNNs and CNNs which we can visually see is large.
-For example, $94.1\%$ of the time the Transfer SNN ResNet with timestep 10 (S-R-T10 in Table~\ref{table:transfer}) misclassifies adversarial examples created by the CNN ResNet (C-R in Table~\ref{table:transfer}).
-This is significant because it highlights that even though the structure of the SNN is fundamentally different from the CNN, when weight transfer training is done, both models still share the same vulnerabilities.
-The exception to this trend is the CNN BiT-101x3 (C-101x3 in Table~\ref{table:transfer}).
-We hypothesize that the low transferability of this model with SNNs occurs due to the difference in training (BiT-101x3 is pre-trained on ImageNet-21K and uses a non-standard image size (160x128) in our implementation. \end{enumerate} Overall our transferability study demonstrates the fact that there exists multiple model pairings between SNNs, ViTs and CNNs that exhibit the low transferability phenomena for FGSM, PGD and MIM adversarial attacks.
+\textbf{Experimental Analysis:} The results of our transferability study for CIFAR-10 are visually presented in Figure~\ref{fig:transferabilityVisual} and corresponding numerical tables are given in the appendix.
+In Figure~\ref{fig:transferabilityVisual}, each bar corresponds to the maximum transferability attack result measured across Auto-PGD, MIM, FGSM and PGD for the two models.
+The x-axis of Figure~\ref{fig:transferabilityVisual} corresponds to the model used to generate the adversarial example ($C_{i}$ in Equation~\ref{eq:transferMain}) and the y-axis corresponds to the model used to classify the adversarial example ($C_{j}$ in Equation~\ref{eq:transferMain}).
+Lastly in Figure~\ref{fig:transferabilityVisual}, the colored bars corresponds to the transferability measurements ($T_{i,j}$ in Equation~\ref{eq:transferMain}).
+A higher bar means that a large percentage of the adversarial examples are misclassified by both models.
+Due to the unprecedented scale of our study (12 models with 576 transferability measurements), the results shown in Figure~\ref{fig:transferabilityVisual} reveal many interesting trends.
+We summarize the main trends here (and discuss other findings in the appendix): \begin{enumerate}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item \textit{All types of SNNs and ViTs have remarkably low transferability.} In Figure~\ref{fig:transferabilityVisual}, the yellow bars represent the transferability between BP SNNs and ViTs and the orange bars represent the transferability between Transfer SNNs and ViTs.
+We can clearly see adversarial examples do not transfer between the two.
+For example, the SEW ResNet (S-R-BP) misclassifies adversarial examples generated by ViT-L-16 (V-L16) only $8.1\%$ of the time.
+Likewise, across all ViT models that evaluate adversarial examples created by SNNs, the transferability is also low.
+The maximum transferability for this type of pairing occurs between ViT-B-32 (V-B32) and the Backprop SNN VGG (S-V-BP) at a low $10.1\%$. \item \textit{Transfer SNNs and CNNs have high transferability, but BP SNNs and CNNs do not.} In Figure~\ref{fig:transferabilityVisual}, the blue bars represent the transferability between Transfer SNNs and CNNs, which we can visually see is large.
+For example, $99.1\%$ of the time the Transfer SNN ResNet with timestep 10 (S-R-T10) misclassifies adversarial examples created by the CNN ResNet (C-R).
+This is significant because it highlights that when weight transfer training is done, both SNN and CNN models still share the same vulnerabilities.
+The exception to this trend is the CNN BiT-101x3 (C-101x3).
+We hypothesize that the low transferability of this model with SNNs occurs due to the difference in training (BiT-101x3 is pre-trained on ImageNet-21K and uses a non-standard image size (160x128) in our implementation). \end{enumerate} Overall, our transferability study shows that there exists multiple model pairings between SNNs, ViTs and CNNs that exhibit the low transferability phenomena for Auto-PGD, MIM and PGD and FGSM. \textit{This is a critical finding because it demonstrates that single model white-box attacks are not effective across SNN and non-SNN models simultaneously.}